-Stunning audiences with her sterling lyric soprano voice and incisive stage personality, American soprano Heidi Stober has established herself as a house favourite at leading companies on both sides of the Atlantic.
-Since her critically acclaimed debut at Deutsche Oper Berlin in the autumn of 2008 Heidi has cultivated a long-standing relationship with the company, with recent roles including Donna Elvira Don Giovanni, Micaela Carmen, Marguerite Faust, Adina L’elisir d’amore, Gretel Hänsel und Gretel, Oscar Un ballo in maschera, Nannetta Falstaff, Zerlina Don Giovanni and Princess Ninette in Robert Carsen’s new production of L’Amour des Trois Oranges.
+Stunning audiences with her sterling lyric voice and incisive stage personality, soprano Heidi Stober has established herself as a house favourite at leading companies on both sides of the Atlantic.
+Since her critically acclaimed debut at the Deutsche Oper Berlin in the autumn of 2008, Heidi has cultivated a long-standing relationship with the company, with recent roles including Donna Elvira Don Giovanni, Micaela Carmen, Marguerite Faust, Adina L’elisir d’amore, and Liu Turandot.

-Heidi made her Metropolitan Opera debut in the 2011-2012 season as Gretel Hansel and Gretel conducted by Robin Ticciati, returning to the company in recent years in this role and as Pamina Die Zauberflöte, Una voca dal cielo Don Carlos and Oscar Un ballo in maschera.
-Heidi also holds strong relationships with San Francisco Opera, where she has performed Norina in Laurent Pelly’s production of Don Pasquale, Magnolia Showboat, Oscar Un ballo in maschera, Johanna Sweeney Todd, Nannetta Falstaff, Atalanta Xerxes, and Susanna Le nozze di Figaro, and with Houston Grand Opera, where she has performed Susanna Le nozze di Figaro, Musetta La bohème, Atalanta Xerxes, Miss Thompson/Helen Milla/Adelaide Mills in the world premiere of Ricky Ian Gordon’s The House without a Christmas Tree, Drusilla L’incoronazione di Poppea and Norina Don Pasquale, with Santa Fe Opera where her roles have included Sandrina La finta giardiniera, La Folie Platée, Tigrane Radamisto, Musetta La bohème, Zdenka Arabella and Ada in the world premiere of Theodore Morrison’s Oscar.
+Heidi made her Metropolitan Opera debut in the 2011⁄12 season as Gretel Hansel and Gretel conducted by Robin Ticciati, returning to the company in recent years again as Gretel, Pamina Die Zauberflöte, Una voca dal cielo Don Carlos and Oscar Un ballo in maschera.
+Heidi also holds strong relationships with San Francisco Opera, where she has performed Norina in Laurent Pelly’s production of Don Pasquale, Magnolia Showboat, Oscar Un ballo in maschera, Johanna Sweeney Todd, Nannetta Falstaff, Atalanta Xerxes, and Susanna Le nozze di Figaro, and with Houston Grand Opera, where she has performed Cleopatra Giulio Cesare, Susanna Le nozze di Figaro, Musetta La bohème, Atalanta Xerxes, Miss Thompson/Helen Milla/Adelaide Mills in the world premiere of Ricky Ian Gordon’s The House without a Christmas Tree, Drusilla L’incoronazione di Poppea and Norina Don Pasquale, and with Santa Fe Opera, where her roles have included Sandrina La finta giardiniera, La Folie Platée, Tigrane Radamisto, Musetta La bohème, Zdenka Arabella and Ada in the world premiere of Theodore Morrison’s Oscar.
 Other notable operatic engagements include Valencienne The Merry Widow at the Lyric Opera of Chicago conducted by Sir Andrew Davies and Ada in Theodore Morrison’s Oscar for Opera Philadelphia, title role Semele for Garsington Opera, title role Alcina, Micaëla Carmen and Adina L’elisir d’amore for Semperoper Dresden, and for the Wiener Staatsoper.

 Heidi Stober’s professional training took place at the Houston Grand Opera Studio, and she holds degrees from LawrenceUniversity and the New England Conservatory.